Longjaw mudsucker: Comparison with yellowfin goby

 The yellowfin goby (Acanthogobius flavimanus) is another goby species found in California and is often confused with the longjaw mudsucker due to similarities in habitat and diet.
 However, they differ significantly in several morphological and ecological aspects.
 Unlike the longjaw mudsucker, which primarily inhabits estuarine environments, the yellowfin goby can be found in fresh, brackish, and marine waters.

-Yellowfin gobies are notably larger than longjaw mudsuckers, reaching lengths of 25–30 centimeters (9.8–11.8 inches), compared to the mudsucker's maximum length of around 21 centimeters.
+Yellowfin gobies are notably larger than longjaw mudsuckers, reaching lengths of 25–30 cm, compared to the mudsucker's maximum length of around 21 cm.
 Yellowfin gobies have a light brown body with darker saddle-marks and spots, in contrast to the more uniform olive-brown coloration of the longjaw mudsucker.
 Additionally, yellowfin gobies are distinguished by the arrangement of pores, spines, and rays on their dorsal fins, as well as specific patterns of scales and papillae on the head and face.
 Unlike the longjaw mudsucker, which has an elongated jaw that extends beyond the eyes, the yellowfin goby has a shorter mouth that does not extend beyond the eyes.
 The yellow ventral fins of yellowfin gobies serve as a unique identifier, further distinguishing them from other gobies in the region.

 The yellowfin goby was introduced to California in the 1960s, primarily in the San Francisco Bay-Delta area, likely due to various practices, including its use as baitfish, similar to the longjaw mudsucker.
 In terms of diet, both species share a similar benthic feeding habit, preying on smaller organisms within the sediment, although their diets may vary based on habitat differences.

 Reproductively, male yellowfin gobies reach maturity within a year, while females mature in two years at a length of 190–233 mm.
 In contrast, longjaw mudsuckers reach sexual maturity faster, often within several months, and at a smaller size of around 60–80 mm.

 Illustration of Acanthogobius flavimanus by Kawahara Keiga, from the Siebold Collection (1823–1829).